Roselle Nava: Showbiz career

 From 1994 to 1995, she was hailed as the Best Female Singer of the Year for the song You by Awit Awards.
-In 1994, her very first signature hit, Bakit Nga Ba Mahal Kita (Why Do I Love You?), became the number one charted song in the Philippines and stayed in the radio charts for 8 months from 1994 to 1995.
+In 1994, her very first signature hit, "Bakit Nga Ba Mahal Kita", became the number one charted song in the Philippines and stayed in the radio charts for 8 months from 1994 to 1995.
 It became the theme song of many Filipinos who went through heart breaks and got lost in love.

 In 1997, however her commercialized success of Dahil Mahal Na Mahal Kita, her carrier single from her 3rd album (Roselle: On Higher Ground), emerged immediate success and even spanned a film with the same name and even in album registry.

 To date, Dahil Mahal Na Mahal Kita was also covered four times by different artists: Rachelle Ann Go for The Gulong Ng Palad (2006) Soundtrack and Zsa Zsa Padilla's rendition for the Afternoon Soap theme Magkano Ang Iyong Dangal? in 2010, in 2013 by Vice Ganda for the soundtrack of the Primetime series Huwag Ka Lang Mawawala, and in 2018, Jonalyn Viray (aka Jona), for the teleserye Asintado.

 In 2000, she revived the Barry Manilow song "Somewhere Down The Road" for the Blockbuster Film "Minsan Minahal Kita" which also was included in the Original Motion Picture Soundtrack; and in 2002, her comeback platinum hit with Star Records "Huwag Ka Nang Magbabalik for the film Ngayong Nandito Ka and Jologs.

-In 2002, Roselle was chosen as the interpreter for the song, Free, composed by Gino Torres.
+In 2002, Nava was chosen as the interpreter for the song, Free, composed by Gino Torres.
 The demo version was recorded by Carol Banawa.
 But the composer chose Roselle to do the final and live version.
 It became as one of the finalists of ABS-CBN's JAM: Himig Handog sa Makabagong Kabataan.
 It also became the theme song of ABS-CBN's summer station ID in the same year.

-Roselle Nava's last album with Star Records (ABS-CBN's recording outfit) All About Love achieved the Platinum Status but was never awarded to her.
+Her last album with Star Records (ABS-CBN's recording outfit) All About Love achieved the Platinum Status but was never awarded to her.
 She moved to Viva Entertainment Agency and signed up for several projects.
 VIVA did not commercialise her artistry as her recent albums got no awards.
 The poor sales performance of her albums affected her singing career.

 In 2010, Bakit Nga Ba Mahal Kita was also re-recorded by Laarni Lozada for the Afternoon Drama "Alyna"; and Kakai Bautista, Philippines' Dental Diva, as her carrier single for her debut album under Star Music in 2017.

 Vocal profile

 Roselle's voice can be classified as soprano as her style is very similar with Regine Velasquez's singing prowess.
 She suffered from a throat virus which affected the brilliance of her voice.
-She was able to cope up through healing sessions and support of her fans.
+She was able to cope through healing sessions and support from her fans.